linkmaster/cns2450-MKUltra/README.md

     4. After login has occurred:
         1. Automatically display the most recent GPS Tracker session’s data in table format.
         2. Provide a way to select and view previous sessions.
-2. Data Storage - Description
+2. Data Storage - The database that listens for and stores the data sent from the android application.
     1. Data storage will exist in a MySQL database on the server and will consist of two tables: GPS-Users and GPS-Sessions.
     2. GPS-Users table schema: Username, PhoneID, Password
     3. GPS-Sessions table schema: SessionID, PhoneID, SessionName, GPSCoordinates, Timestamps